Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 Ultrasonic Machining comes under a non-conventional machining process that is specifically used for machining hard and brittle materials.
 Ultrasonic machining is also widely used in the machining of ceramics.

-Unlike other non-conventional machining processes like laser beam machining, electrical discharge machining, ultrasonic machining does not generate any heat or any residual stress on the part.
+Unlike other non-conventional machining processes like laser beam machining, and electrical discharge machining, ultrasonic machining does not generate any heat or any residual stress on the part.
 This is the reason why ceramics and brittle parts can be easily machined using ultrasonic machining without fracture.

 Key Parts Of Ultrasonic Machine